equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 And then one day comes where you need to some wireframes for a client.
 Are you using tools like Adobe Fireworks and Adobe Photoshop on a daily base?
 Do you deliver website designs, templates, assets on daily base ?
-Well I wont be helpfull with that.
+Well I wont be helpful with that.

 But If you're creating black/white/grey wireframes check online tool [UX pin](https://www.uxpin.com/).
 If you are UX guy and newer tried it you would